-Hear from our students about what brought them to Arizona State University, how they discovered the School of Civic and Economic Thought and Leadership and how they plan on applying their education to their futures.
+Hear from students in the School of Civic and Economic Thought and Leadership about what brought them to Arizona State University, the experiences they have had in college, and how they plan on applying their education to their futures.

 Work outside of the classroom.

 Cameron D. was initially drawn to Arizona State University because he wanted opportunities to succeed both in and outside the classroom.
 He was looking for a rigorous curriculum, internships, study abroad opportunities and conferences to attend.
 Since starting at ASU in August, this first-year student has taken advantage of all of these opportunities.